NotWoods/tigeroakes.com/src/pages/posts/react-finite-state-machine-animation/index.md

 This simple sidebar and content layout requires a few different moving parts:

 - The sidebar must take up 160 pixels when its open, but 0 pixels when its closed.
-- We can’t animate the sidebar width since [animating size and layout is slow](https://web.dev/animations-overview/).
+- We can’t animate the sidebar width since [animating width and layout is slow](https://web.dev/animations-overview/).
 - We want the main content to cover the sidebar, rather than just slide the sidebar away.
 - When closed, we should remove the `<Sidebar />` React component - but only once the animation is completed.